High Carbon Steel Knife Care

 Suggested Sharpening Method

-Sharpen the knife’s blade edge by hand using a wet stones.
-I recommend to start from 1000 grit and finish on a 5000 grit or higher stone.
+I recommend to start with a 1000 grit stone and finish/polish on a 5000 grit or higher stone.
 You may work your way up to as high of a grit as you feel is necessary for your application.

-*About Knife sharpening services that might utilize belt-sanding sharpening systems.
+*Knife sharpening services that might utilize belt-sanding sharpening systems.
 Use of these systems may cause damage or destruction of your blade and will void warranty.